bvladoiu/SpockIde/tasks.md

 ## Added multilingual navigation - 05/15/2023
 Created language-specific directories (en/de) in static/components/data with pages.json files containing navigation items in English and German.

+## Added JS copy task - 05/01/2025
+Added a new task in the webserver module that copies JS output from web module to resources/js/ directory and made the run task depend on it.